Mounika-Routhu/Technical-stuff/Interview questions/react.md

     }
 ```
 **Note:** when useMemo not used then expensiveValue will become a fuction then we have to invoke function(add ()) in line
+Also, when hook not used, expensiveValue will get computed on every render
 ```
 <p>Expensive Value: {expensiveValue()}</p>
 ```